lopezdsr/sql-query/sqlref/sql_reference.template.md

 <!--include-svg src="./svgfiles/naturalJoinClause.svg" target="./diagrams/naturalJoinClause.svg" alt="syntax diagram for a natural join clause" layout="@break@" -->

-Relations can be joined using several types of joins that are described in detail in section [joinType](#joinType).
+Relations can be joined by using several types of joins that are described in detail in section [joinType](#joinType).

 Apart from the join type, the following two different types of joins exist:
-* Joins that specify a *join condition* by means of a `booleanExpression` or a `USING clause`.
+* Joins that specify a *join condition* by using a `booleanExpression` or a `USING clause`.
-* `NATURAL` joins that make an implicit guess which columns should be used for joining relations.
-Natural joins should be used carefully.
+* `NATURAL` joins that make an implicit guess on which columns to use for joining relations.
+Use natural joins carefully.

 <h3 id="relationPrimary">relationPrimary</h3>